 Pre-written survey responses are great for collecting quantitative data and recognizing tendencies.
 To gather qualitative data, however, open-ended questions are definitely a better choice.

 Open-ended questions will often provide the answers to the many why-questions unveiling the ways to improve your product.

 Although they clearly require more effort from your customers (and that means lower response rate), don’t hesitate to ask open-ended questions.

 For example, look at how Reebok displays a customer feedback form slide-in right on the product page:

-You can even use them to ask for testimonials.
+Another purpose of feedback forms is ask for testimonials.
 Take this customer feedback form as an example:

-These surveys typically ask questions about a customer’s age, gender, location, marital status, level of education, or their current employment.
+These surveys typically ask questions about a customer’s age, gender, location, marital status, level of education, or current employment.